 traveling from tokyo to osaka as kyoto and hiroshima by bullet train are they affect by the black out?
 Is there food shortages in tokyo as bad the reports are saying.

 Here's the latest on the Shinkansen from japan-guide.com:

 All shinkansen lines, except the Tohoku/Akita/Yamagata Shinkansen, are operating normally.
 Service along the Tohoku Shinkansen has resumed between Tokyo and Nasu-Shiobara and between Morioka and Shin-Aomori and along the Akita Shinkansen between Morioka and Akita.
-But no date for the resumption of service along the entire Tohoku/Akita/Yamagata Shinkansen has been announced yet due to worse than expected damage to tracks and stations. about 8 years agoAnswered by Lucky via WorldNomads.com
+But no date for the resumption of service along the entire Tohoku/Akita/Yamagata Shinkansen has been announced yet due to worse than expected damage to tracks and stations. over 8 years agoAnswered by Lucky via WorldNomads.com

 According to my sister who just traveled between Tokyo and Nagoya (west), the bullet train heading to west from Tokyo (Tokaido Shinkansen) is running quite normally.